 - For the creation was subjected to futility; not voluntarily, but because of the One who subjected it in the confidence

-- that the creation itself will be freed from the slavery to corruption into the freedom of the glory of the children of God.
+- that the creation itself will also be freed from the slavery of corruption into the freedom of the glory of the children of God.

-- For we did – and do – know that all creation groans together and suffers birthing pains until now.
+- For we have known that all creation groans together and suffers birthing pains until now.

 - For we were saved in this hope.
 But hope that’s seen isn’t hope, for does someone hope for what he sees?

 - but if we hope for what we don’t see, we eagerly await through patient endurance.

 - And likewise also, the Spirit helps our weakness, for we don’t *know what we should pray for as is proper, but the Spirit Himself intercedes with groanings that can’t be expressed in words.

 - And the One who searches hearts *knows what’s in the mind of the Spirit, because He intercedes on behalf of the saints before God.

 - And we have known that all things work together for good to the men who ^love God; to the men who are called according to His purpose,

 - because who He knew beforehand, He also appointed beforehand to be conformed to the image of His Son, for Him to be the firstborn among many brothers.

 - And who He appointed beforehand, these He also called.
 And who He called, these He also made righteous.
 And who He made righteous, these He also glorified.